 Posted on Leave a comment

-Longitudinal changes in bone density in children and adolescents with moderate to severe cerebral palsy.
+Bone mineral density in children with cerebral palsy.

 Posted on Leave a comment